Church & State closed on Sunday, November 12.

 CLICK HERE to read more about free post-show programming in congruence with Church & State.

 Good-natured and popular Republican Senator Charlie Whitmore is up for re-election in North Carolina.
 Just three days before voting, he lets slip to a blogger his new and not-so-popular thoughts on God and the second amendment.
 As his bible-thumping wife, Sara, works to retain religion in their marriage, Alex, his New York Jewish liberal staffer, fights to keep the campaign from spinning out of control.
-Hailed as "A powerful... highly contemporary piece" (Huffington Post), this new comedy looks at America's political system today.
-Directed by Michael Kissin.
+Pioneer Press hailed Church & State as "a thought-provoking play about faith and politics" while Star Tribune declared it as a "Top 10" must-see this fall.

 Meet the Artists

-Miriam Schwartz (Alex Klein) is a Seattle native and graduate of the University of Minnesota/Guthrie Theater B.F.A.
-Actor Training Program.
-She is thrilled to be working again with MJTC where she was last seen in the one-woman piece DAI. as well asDaphna in Bad Jews, Dr. Ruth in Becoming Dr. Ruth, Jessica in Jericho, and Ayelet in Handle With Care (also written by Jason Odell Williams!)
-Other theater credits include Walking Shadow Theatre Company (Gabriel), 7th House Theater(Cinephillia), Workhaus Collective (Homegrown, The Hollow), Guthrie Theater (Born Yesterday), and Theatre Forever.
+Miriam Schwartz (Alex Klein) is a Seattle native and graduate of the University of Minnesota/Guthrie Theater BFA Actor Training Program.
+She is thrilled to be working again with MJTC where she was previously seen in the one-woman piece DAI (Enough), and as Daphna in Bad Jews, Dr. Ruth in Becoming Dr. Ruth, Jessica in Jericho, and Ayelet in Handle With Care (also written by Jason Odell Williams).
+Other theater credits include Walking Shadow Theatre Company, 7th House Theater, Workhaus Collective, Guthrie Theater, and Theatre Forever.